Sejjil

+Development of the Sejjil missile likely began in the late 1990s, building upon Iran’s accumulated experience from previous missile programs, particularly the Zelzal short-range ballistic missile (SRBM) series.

 Design

 According to Jane's Information Group, details of the design other than the number of stages and that it uses solid fuel have not been released.
 Uzi Rubin, former director of Israel's Ballistic Missile Defense Organization, indicated that, "Unlike other Iranian missiles, the Sajil bears no resemblance to any North Korean, Russian, Chinese or Pakistani (missile technology).
 It demonstrates a significant leap in Iran's missile capabilities."
 Rubin went on to state that the Sejil-1 " ... places Iran in the realm of multiple-stage missiles, which means that they are on the way to having intercontinental ballistic missile (ICBM) capabilities ..."

 The missile utilizes composite solid fuel and unlike the Shahab-3 medium-range ballistic missile (MRBM), which is launched only vertically, the Sejil could be launched at a variable angle.
 As a weapon, Sejil presents much more challenge to Iran's potential enemies, as solid-fuel missiles can be launched with much less notice than liquid-fueled missiles, making them more difficult to strike prior to launch.

-Political commentator Kiyan Nader Mokhtari elaborated more about the features of the new missile.
-"The engine and various fuels have been tested and the platform is now highly reliable.
-The latest tests to be carried out are mainly to do with the variety of warheads that it has to carry," he said.

-"Some of the warheads obviously have been designed to be able to evade anti-ballistic missile defenses of the enemy in actual battle conditions," he added.

 Iran claims that if launched from the city of Natanz, it could reach Tel Aviv in less than seven minutes.
+On June 18, 2025, during the Iran-Israel War the IRGC claimed to have fired a Sejjil missile at Israel; Israel claims the missile was intercepted with fragments causing minor damage to a vehicle.